Matti-Saemi/web_crawler/README.md

 npm install
 ```

-To run the program
-Add the url that you wish to crawl to `urlToCrawl` variable in `/src/index.ts` to replace the exiting example.
+To run the program, add the url that you wish to crawl to `urlToCrawl` variable in `/src/index.ts` to replace the exiting example then run the command below:
 ```
 npm start
 ```